shamanland/xdroid/readme.md

 ```
 dependencies {
-    compile 'com.shamanland:xdroid:0.2.4'
+    compile 'com.shamanland:xdroid:0.3.0'
 }
 ```

-In case of using `ActionBarActivity` or `FragmentActivity` from support libraries:
+In case if you need only one of modules use this pattern:

 ```
 dependencies {
-    compile 'com.shamanland:xdroid-support:0.2.4'
+    compile 'com.shamanland:xdroid-<module-name>:0.3.0'
 }
 ```